MassTransit/MassTransit/docs/getting-started/upgrade-v6.md

 - MassTransit.Unity (no registration support)
 - MassTransit.Windsor

+## Saga Repository Update (v6.1+)

+The saga repositories have been completely refactored, to eliminate duplicate logic and increase consistency across the various storage engines.
+All repositories also now support the container registration extensions, which provides a consistent syntax for registering and configuring saga repositories for use with dependency injection containers.
+When using the `.AddMassTransit()` container registration method, a repository can now be registered with the saga.
+For details, see the updated [documentation](/usage/sagas/persistence).

 ## Azure Service Bus

 The previous (now legacy) **MassTransit.AzureServiceBus** package, which was only maintained to continue support for .NET 4.5.2, has been deprecated.
 Going forward, the **MassTransit.Azure.ServiceBus.Core** package should be used.
 The package supports both .NET 4.6.1 and .NET Standard 2.0.